The World Outside

 The Curious Garden by Peter Brown

 Read aloud The Curious Garden by Peter Brown, in which Liam nurtures a garden and transforms a world.
-YouTube readaloud version.
 Talk about the garden's determination to grow with a little help.

-Bring a variety of natural items into the classroom or take the children outside to observe with their senses.
+Gather a variety of natural items to observe with their senses.
 For example, have children close their eyes while you put a pine cone in their hands or rub a rose petal on their cheek.
 If it is spring, go for a walk and smell different blossoming flowers and trees.
 Use as many senses as possible to enjoy the natural world.
 Call attention to spots of nature pushing through human-made spaces.

 Discuss our feelings when we observe and interact with diverse things in nature.
 Bring out their stories of playfulness and beauty outside.
 Tell about your own experience with a pretty plant, a starry night, a rainbow, or a hike in the woods, if applicable.